KerryHolmes/OS/README.md

 # Summary
-This is a small 16 bit operating system based on the work of M. Black
+This is a small 16 bit operating system based on the work of M. Black Following the procedure in the lab, I have created basic kernel functionality.
+The kernel changes the terminal display colors to a grey background with blue text.
+The system is capable of correctly reading and writing both strings and integers ( up to MAX_INT which in this case is 32767) using system interrupts.
+Descriptions of each function are commented above them in kernel.c.

 # Use
 To run this program you will need to build it from these source files and run it.